-The Fanatical Support for AWS offering includes access to our Passport™ service at the Aviator service level.
+The Fanatical Support for AWS offering includes access to our Passport™ service.
 This is the same capability that Rackers use to access your environment.
 Passport leverages AWS Systems Manager to provision short lived users onto your EC2 instances and provide network access into your VPC.

 Passport v2 offers several improvements over our original Passport tool, including:

 User accounts are created on demand and cleaned up after use.

 Public subnets and bastion hosts are no longer required in customer VPCs.